Netlia/documentation/DeviceComunication/DeviceComunication.md

 | 2nd byte - 5th byte   | Contains error register value         |

-Errors are divided into two types - fatal and standard.
-Standart errors have a value of 0th byte set to 0 and fatal ones are set to 1.
+Errors are divided into two types identifiable by 0th data byte - fatal(0th byte == 1) and standard (0th byte == 0).

-The error register contains information about which specific errors occurred.
+Source of the error can be determined using a value of the error register.

 #### Standard errors